Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics are 7-3 against the spread and 7-3 overall over their last 10 contests.
+- The Celtics have gone 7-3 in their last 10 contests, with a 7-3 record against the spread during that span.

-- Six of Celtics' past 10 contests have gone over the total.
+- The Celtics have hit the over in six of their last 10 contests.

-- Against the spread, Boston has played better at home, covering 23 times in 41 home games, and 22 times in 41 road games.
+- Against the spread, Boston has played better when playing at home, covering 23 times in 41 home games, and 22 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.